mamnuya/GNER/README.md

 Script: labeling_test.py
 Process:
-Load a BERT model fine-tuned for token classification.
 Run several test sentences through the model, comparing its output labels with predefined, expected labels.
 Output each test sentence with its expected vs. actual labels and note if they match or not.
 How to Run